alireza787b/mavlink-anywhere/README.md

 - Builds and installs `mavlink-router` using Meson and Ninja
 - Resets the swap space to its original size after installation

-**Note:** The installation script is compatible with all Debian/Raspbian versions, including the latest Bookworm release (2024+).
-It automatically detects your system's swap management method and adjusts accordingly.
+**Note:** The installation script is compatible with all Debian/Raspbian versions, including the latest Bookworm and Trixie releases (2024+).
+It automatically:
+- Detects your system's swap management method (dphys-swapfile or standard)
+- Bypasses pkg-config issues by explicitly setting the systemd directory
+- Works on Raspberry Pi 5 and all other Raspberry Pi models

+### Troubleshooting

+If you encounter build issues:

+1. **"Dependency systemd not found"** - The script automatically handles this by explicitly setting the systemd directory path, bypassing pkg-config lookup issues common on some Debian Trixie systems.

+2. **"dphys-swapfile: command not found"** - This is normal on newer systems.
+The script automatically falls back to standard Linux swap management.

+3. **Build failures due to low memory** - The script automatically increases swap space to 2GB during compilation and restores it afterward.

 ## Configuration Script
 The configuration script generates and updates the `mavlink-router` configuration, sets up a systemd service, and enables routing with flexible endpoint settings.